ishtiaque05/sekrets/README.md

 ## Installation
 Rust must be installed to compile and run Sekrets.

+## Uninstallation
+- To uninstall run `sudo apt remove sekrets` if installed via `sudo dpkg -i <SEKRETS>.deb`
+- You can run `make uninstall` from project dir if you installed it locally using `make install`

 ##### **1. Install on Ubuntu (Using `.deb` Package)**

 You can install Sekrets on Ubuntu using the pre-built `.deb` package.